 Like a previously unknown contestant on “The Apprentice,” the Emoluments Clause has been catapulted to stardom by Donald Trump.
 There has probably been more written about this obscure section of the Constitution in the past few weeks than in its entire previous 229-year history.
+Debate is raging about the meaning of the Emoluments Clause.
 Many people are saying that president-elect Trump’s foreign business holdings and relationships create a risk — or even a virtual certainty– that he will be embroiled in a constitutional crisis from day one of his presidency.

 Some recent commentary has suggested the Emoluments Clause is basically an anti-bribery provision, but this is only partially correct.
 As a ban on public officials accepting gifts, the clause is indeed related to laws against bribery and conflicts of interest.
 But the Emoluments Clause differs from bribery in important ways, and those differences have significant implications for President Trump and his new administration.

 I should note up front that everyone is sort of flying blind when it comes to the Emoluments Clause.
 There is basically no precedent concerning the clause and the Supreme Court has never interpreted it.
 We’ve also never had a president-elect with such extensive foreign business entanglements.
 For many questions about how the clause would apply to Trump, the most honest answer is, “we’re not entirely sure.”
 So with that caveat . . . .

 The Emoluments Clause arose out of the framers’ fears about potential foreign influences on their fledgling country.
 Contained in Article I, Section 9, Clause 8 of the Constitution, it provides:

 No Title of Nobility shall be granted by the United States; And no Person holding any Office of Profit or Trust under them, shall, without the Consent of Congress, accept of any present, Emolument, Office, or Title, of any kind whatsoever, from any King, Prince, or foreign State.